DATA-BACKED GUIDE · UPDATED JULY 2026

 Do I have to register with an NHS dentist like a GP?

 No. Dental practices do not keep a formal patient register in the same way.
-You just need to find one with NHS capacity and book an appointment, though many keep a list of regular patients they try to see.
+You just need to find one with NHS capacity and book an appointment, though many keep a list of regular patients they try to see first.

 What can I do if no NHS dentist near me is taking patients?